dhoulb/shelving/modules/schema/README.md

 - `options.title: string = ""` - A title for the schema (for showing in a user-facing field).
 - `options.description: string = ""` - A description for the schema (for showing in a user-facing field).
 - `options.placeholder: string = ""` - A placeholder for the schema (for showing in a user-facing field).
+- `options.validator?: (value: T) => T` - Additional validation function that is called after all built in validation.

 ### `array()`